-The data in the Country Analysis, Region Analysis, Product Analysis, and Imports from LEB/SEB Mkts tabs in the ILAT Risk data tool is automatically sorted by increasing trade value across the timespan of the desired visualization (2012 - 2018 being the default, but changing if the user wishes to restrict the analysis to only specific years).
+The data in the Country Analysis, Region Analysis, Product Analysis, and Imports from LER/SER Markets tabs in the ILAT Risk data tool is automatically sorted by increasing trade value or trade volume (by netweight) across the timespan of the desired visualization (2012 -2019 being the default, but changing if the user wishes to restrict the analysis to only specific years).
 However, users can adapt visualizations to sort results in increasing or decreasing order for any given year or years.
 This changes the order in which the results are displayed in the visualization.